Search for programs abroad here: Dickinson Abroad

 Already started an application?
 Log-in here

 During the summer of 2014, Dickinson is sponsoring eight summer programs of various types in Germany, Tanzania, Spain, Japan, Russia, Greece, and the United States.
 These programs are designed to access local cultures and societies in creative and sustained ways, providing intensive and effective learning opportunities for all participants.
 All programs, unless otherwise noted, are open to non-Dickinson students.
+Summer 2015 programs will be posted shortly.

 2014 Summer Programs Include: